LIHPC-Computational-Geometry/dds-hexmeshing/README.md

 A lua script for Graphite that loads `hex_mesh_with_SJ.geogram` with the right display settings.

+With the inverse parula colormap, a cell with a Scaled Jacobian of 1 is blue, and one with a Scaled Jacobian of 0 is yellow.

 ## `info.json`

 A JSON file with information about:
-- which algorithm generated this folder, its parameters and some comments (if comments where given)
+- which algorithm generated this folder, its parameters and some comments (if comments were given)
 - the date & time of execution
 - Statistics of the output data
   * Number of vertices/cells for a tetrahedral mesh